-The multinomial distribution is also often used in the likelihood function that is maximized to estimate parameters in an integrated assessment model.
-Input sample size (calculated during compositional standardization) is often used as the sample size for this likelihood function, and therefore input sample size controls the weighting of compositional data relative to other data sources.
-However, mis-specification of the stock assessment model may cause this input sample size to be an inappropriate measure of data weighting.
+The multinomial distribution is most often used for compositional data in the likelihood function that is maximized to estimate parameters in an integrated assessment model, with input sample size (calculated during compositional standardization) as the sample size Therefore, input sample size controls the weighting of compositional data relative to other data sources.
+However, model misspecification may cause this input sample size to be an inappropriate measure of data weighting.
 As a thought experiment, imagine that all participants in a fishery made-up numbers for their reporting of fish sizes in their catch.
 These data would have no information about the size-composition of the population, and a stock assessment model would have optimal performance if it assigned zero weight to these data.
 As a less extreme example, age-composition data are often obtained by laboratory examination of fish samples (otoliths or spines), and these laboratory methods sometimes mis-identify the age of a given fish.
-Ageing error will cause age-composition data to be a noisy measure of true age-composition, and such that increasing the sample size of age-composition data is only useful if ageing error is absent (Coggins and Quinn, 1998).
+Ageing error will cause age-composition data to be a noisy measure of the true age-composition, such that increasing the sample size of age-composition data is only useful if ageing error is absent (Coggins and Quinn, 1998).
 However, if the stock assessment model uses double-reading and ageing-error methods to correct for the ageing error (Methot and Wetzel, 2013; Punt et al., 2008), these data might again be a useful measure of population age structure.
 This example highlights that the proper weight of composition data depends upon the specification of the model, where model misspecification (e.g., neglecting the impact of ageing error) results in a lower optimal weight for compositional data.

 These considerations therefore suggest that the optimal weighting of compositional data depends upon the match between the specified model and the true data-generating process.
 This conclusion implies that compositional weighting can be accomplished by inspecting the goodness-of-fit between compositional data and estimated proportions from the assessment model, and decreasing the sample size for data that generally do not match.
-This process was in fact suggested by McAllister and Ianelli (1997), who proposed estimating the “effective sample size” for compositional data via the match between predicted and observed compositional data.
-However, the McAllister-Ianelli approach requires the following steps: (1) fit the assessment model to available data; (2) extract estimates of compositional proportions; (3) calculate the effective sample size; (4) input the new effective sample size; (5) iterate steps 1-4 a fixed number of times, or until subsequent iterations do not change the estimate of effective sample size.
+A process suggested by McAllister and Ianelli (1997), who proposed estimating the “effective sample size” for compositional data via the match between predicted and observed compositional data.
+However, iterative reweighting approaches such as those suggested by McAllister-Ianelli (1997) or Stewart and Hamel (2014) requires the following steps: (1) fit the assessment model to available data; (2) extract estimates of compositional proportions; (3) calculate the effective sample size; (4) input the new effective sample size; (5) iterate steps 1-4 a fixed number of times, or until subsequent iterations do not change the estimate of effective sample size.
 Decreasing the effective sample size has identical impact to decreasing the weight of the multinomial likelihood function by a fixed amount (Francis, 2011).
 This iterative-reweighting algorithm has several draw-backs, including being infeasible to repeat for every sensitivity run, inability to incorporate into simulation designs, and difficulties when estimating likelihood profiles for stock assessment parameters.